sensu/sensu-docs/content/sensu-go/5.20/reference/assets.md

 Set the backend or agent's local cache path with the `--cache-dir` flag.
 Disable assets for an agent with the agent `--disable-assets` [configuration flag][30].

+Use [token substitution][3] for asset paths on disk to retrieve changes to assets without manually updating your resource commands.

 ### Asset build execution

 The directory path of each asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator, or check `command` is executed.